skatiyar/pacman/README.md

 ## Motivation

 I came across Eller's algorithm for maze generation, a few months back.
-Its ability to generate next row with just the knowledge of current row could be used to create an infinite maze.
+Eller's algorithm creates a perfect maze, by generating next row, on basis of current row.
+Giving us ability to create maze with infinite rows.

 Since then I have been toying with idea of creating a game around it.
 It wasn't until a few days ago that I finally decided to use Pacman as the basis for game.
 I had experimented with [Ebiten](https://github.com/hajimehoshi/ebiten) 2D game engine a bit and this gave me a good opportunity to use it.
+For maze generation I slightly modified Eller's algorithm to create non-perfect mazes.

 ## Build